-Amaranth plants are drought tolerant, and don’t like excessive irrigation.
-They don’t require any fertilization, and in fact too much nitrogen will cause the plant to produce more leaves than flowers.
+Amaranth plants are drought-tolerant and don’t like excessive irrigation.
+They don’t require any fertilization, and too much nitrogen will cause the plant to produce more leaves than flowers.
 Tall varieties may need staking, especially late in the season when the pendulous flower heads are fully developed.
 The plants self-sow freely for amaranth flowers every year.

 The biggest pest of amaranth is deer.
-They must appreciate the health benefits of this wonder grain as much as we do!
-Deer will browse the foliage and feast on the seeds as readily as any tender vegetable, and will only be deterred by fencing.
+They must appreciate the health benefits of this wonder grain as much as people do!
+Deer will browse the foliage and feast on the seeds as readily as any tender vegetable and will only be deterred by fencing.

 Using Amaranth in the Garden

 Place amaranth in the back of the border, alone in a mass planting or alongside other tall annual plants.
-Amaranth plants will dwarf smaller bedding plants like marigolds or vinca, but it makes a dramatic statement as a companion to sunflowers, cleome, zinnias, or nicotiana.
+Amaranth plants will dwarf smaller bedding plants such as marigolds or vinca, but it makes a dramatic statement as a companion to sunflowers, cleome, zinnias, or nicotiana.